PhoenixBasics/phoenixbasics.github.io/step6usersignin.md

 end
 ```

 We'll do something similar to the controller - remove everything from `FawkesWeb.Signup.UserController` that isn't `new/2` or `create/2`.
-We'll also change the redirect on success in `create/2` to point to the schedule index page.
+We'll also change the redirect on success in `create/2` to point to `slot_path(conn, :index)`.
 It'll look like this:

 ```
 defmodule FawkesWeb.Signup.UserController do